 Since the work of psychologists Peter Salovey and John Mayer in the 1990s introduced emotional intelligence, it has become one of the most sought-after business skills.
 This particular intelligence, though, has little to do with what we learn in school and exceeds the intellectual aptitude and technical expertise needed for work.

-At the same time, EI is essential to your overall wellbeing.
-It enables people to recognise, understand and control their emotions, while dealing with those of others, as a way to guide their actions.
+At the same time, EI is essential to your overall well-being.
+It enables people to recognize, understand and control their emotions, while dealing with those of others, as a way to guide their actions.
 In the workplace, these skills help to ensure emotional health and balanced relationships.

 For Howard Gardner, the American psychologist who founded the theory of multiple intelligences, a high EI helps us do the following:

 It’s an invaluable tool for navigating the workplace.
-Where IQ was once the marker, defined according to logical reasoning, EI is now the key player when it comes to work relationships.
+Where IQ was once the marker, defined according to logical reasoning, EI is now the key player when it comes to working relationships.